top of page

 DAY 1

-It's good to do the tour with a guide, it's only an hour, they give you more information and then you can continue on your own.
-The same tickets can be used to enter the Palatine and the Roman Forum that are located on the other side of the street.
+It's great to take the guided tour; it takes only an hour to do it, they give you more information, and then you're free to wander around on your own.
+The same ticket allows you to enter the Palatino and the Foro Romano (Roman Forum), which are right across the street.
 We recommend including a visit to the Colosseum Arena.

-If you continue going up you will reach Piazza Spagna.
+If you continue up, you'll reach Piazza Spagna.

-While being here, be sure to visit Piazza del Popolo.
-And in front, the Villa Borghese park.
+While you're there, be sure to visit Piazza del Popolo.
+And across the street, the parl Villa Borghese.

-To eat in this area we highly recommend: Ristorante Nino.
+For dining in this area, we recommend Ristorante Nino.

 DAY 2